providing a surveillance service at a much lower cost, greater reliability and higher levels of accuracy than conventional SSR

 Multilateration is a proven cooperative surveillance technology consisting of a network of antennas connected to a central processing and tracking system that can determine positions of aircraft equipped with a transponder. coverage of large airspace have been achieved in the last years across several ANSPs, to complete but also to replace conventional Secondary Radars.

-Multilateration (MLAT) requires no additional avionics equipment, as it uses replies from Mode A, C and S transponders, as well as military IFF and ADS-B transponders.
+Multilateration (MLAT) requires no additional avionics equipment, as it uses replies from Mode S and Mode A/C transponders, as well as military IFF and ADS-B transponders.
 MLAT is an enabling technology that will enhance the provision of ATM in a variety of applications, from “radar-like” air traffic control purposes to enhanced situational awareness of surface movements.
-MLAT offers most advantages in situations where other surveillance systems (eg radar) are not available.
+MLAT offers most advantages in situations where other surveillance systems (eg. radar) are not available.
 It can also be combined with other surveillance systems, such as radar and ADS-B, to improve the total surveillance picture (from ICAO MLAT Concept of Use).